mergen-sergio/DBest/tutorial/Using-sample-data.md

 );

 ```

-## Notes on Indexed Files
+The SQL format shown above is not directly supported by the tool.
+It is provided solely to describe the structure and content of each `.dat` file.
+Additionally, while the schema includes `FOREIGN KEY` constraints to illustrate relationships between tables, these are not enforced in practice.
+Instead, they serve as documentation for the relational structure of the data.

+### Notes

-Some `.dat` files serve as indexes (their names start with `idx`).
-These indexes correspond to another `.dat` file containing the full records.
-For instance:
+All `.dat` files are indexed, and some act as non-clustered indexes (identified by filenames starting with `idx`).
+These indexes link to another clustered `.dat` file containing the complete records.
+For example:

 - **`idx_year`**:
-  This file is a B+ tree index optimized for lookups by the `release_year` column.
+  This is a non-clustered B+ tree index designed for efficient lookups using the `release_year` column.
-  - The `movie_id` column in `idx_year` acts as a reference to the `movie.dat` file.
+  - The `movie_id` column in `idx_year` serves as a reference to the clustered `movie.dat` file.
-  - Using the `movie_id`, the `movie.dat` file can be queried to retrieve all associated columns from the `movie` table.
+  - By using the `movie_id`, you can query the `movie.dat` file to retrieve all associated columns from the `movie` table.

-DBest leverages these indexes to enable efficient data access.
-For more details on DBest's indexing strategy, visit: [DBest Indexing Strategy](xxx).
+DBest utilizes these indexes to facilitate efficient data access.
+For additional information about DBest's indexing strategy, refer to the following link: [DBest Indexing Strategy](xxx).

-## Notes on Foreign Keys

-While the schema includes `FOREIGN KEY` constraints to denote relationships between tables, these are not enforced in practice.
-Instead, they serve as references to the relational structure of the data.

-The .dat files can be found [here](https://github.com/mergen-sergio/DBest/tree/main/tutorial/assets/data).
-Unzip the files before loading them into the tool.

-## Using the `.dat` Files

-To work with the `.dat` files:
-1. Use the **'Open Indexed Data'** option in the top menu.
-2. Alternatively, drag and drop the files directly into the editor.

-This approach ensures efficient access and supports the examples discussed throughout the tutorial.